SOM-Research/nl-ocl/README.md

 You can also wrap the app with Docker and use .env vars instead to protect secrets.
 That's why you can find the ocl/settings/production.py in the repo and you can set it up accordingly.

-# How to import the datasets from scratch:
+# How to import the datasets from scratch
-The repo already has an SOMOCL.sql file to initialize the service with the datasets already migrated to MYSQL for you.
+The repo has an SOMOCL.sql file to initialize the service with the datasets already migrated to MYSQL for you.
 But you can also modify the commands that work directly with the Spider and WikiSQL datasets.

-Your MYSQL service should be installed and set up accordingly in the ocl/settings/local.py
+Your MYSQL service should be installed and set up accordingly in ```ocl/settings/local.py'''

 + To migrate the original Spider dataset to the SOM dataset:
     - Download and unzip content to /data/spider